Flu Vaccine Clinics

 Flu Clinics for our Patients Aged 65 years and older & Patients aged 2-64 in the HSE Advised "At Risk Groups"

-Our Flu Vaccine Clinics run 2 afternoons a week from the 1st of October 2024
+Our Flu Vaccine Clinics runs on Wednesday afternoons from the 24th september 2025

 Clinics will be run an a weekly basis in the afternoons, but are strictly for those patients aged over 65 or categorised in the "At Risk Groups",.